 If a user tries to access a resource that requires the user to be logged in, the application must return the status code 403 (Forbidden).
 Of course, when necessary, the application must also return the status code 404 (Not Found) as well as 500 (Internal Server Error).

 As far as possible, the application must be protected from vulnerable attacks.
 Be prepared to explain and defend your solution at the oral hearing.

 As always, we have the following requirements:

-- The only command the examinator should do to run your application when cloning it from GitHub is
+- The only command that the examiner will need to execute to run your application after cloning it from its repository is

 Extra features [optional]

-For those who wants to expand functionality in the application and get an extra plus on the assignment feel free to do that- Some examples of this could be:
+For those of you who want to add extra functionality to the application, and get an extra plus on the assignment, feel free to do that.
+Some examples of this could be: